 Case in point, which I’ve seen and noted a few times during counselling sessions, the psychiatrist says something like, “Yes, I fully understand.”
-The patient reacts (triggered) and spins round and their answer, or rather the intonation of the answer: “Do you?” results in much backpedalling (physically and verbally), even panic, and the stuttered admission that, well, they didn’t actually understand, having never experienced it, never even imagined it, but they had studied that sort of thing, read cases notes, had other patients.
+The patient reacts (triggered) and spins around.
+Their answer, or rather the intonation of the response: “Do you?” results in much backpedalling (physically and verbally), even panic, and the stuttered admission that, well, they didn’t actually understand, having never experienced it, never even imagined it, but they had studied that sort of thing, read cases notes, had other patients.

-ANYWAY, on the positive side, for PCE, with the condition of “before the age of 18” and the assumption of ‘continually had’, “I…
+On the positive side, for PCE, with the additions of “before the age of 18” and “continually had”, “I…

 Felt that my family stood by me during difficult times